blueridgeboost/blueridgeboost.github.io/src/content/scratch.md

 <div class="row">

 <div class="col-sm-6">

-Come learn Scratch with us!
+Learn Scratch with us!
 We teach Scratch using a project-based approach.
-You will learn to create games, including Make it Fly!, Dungeons, Pong, Dodge the Balls, Jumping game, Math facts practice, a clone of Crossy Road and much more.
+You will learn to create games, including Make it Fly!, Dungeons, Pong, Dodge the Balls, Jumping game, Math facts practice, a clone of Crossy Road, and much more.

 </div>